Lucgudev/EzyBike/README.md

 ## License

-This project is proprietary and confidential.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**TL;DR**: Free to use, modify, and distribute.
+No warranty provided.

 ## Support